BIO

 ARTIST STATEMENT

-In my studio practice, I delve into the profound impacts and intricacies of migration, displacement, and diasporic communities, with a particular focus on the Arab world.
+In my studio practice, I delve into the impacts and intricacies of migration, displacement, and diasporic communities, with a particular focus on the Arab world.
 Inspired by Islamic art, sacred geometry, and tatreez, my work integrates layered portraiture with intricate backgrounds, rich in symbolism and subtlety.
 Through the detailed application of Arabic calligraphy, painted mosaic patterns, and sacred geometrical motifs, I pay homage to the artistic traditions of the Arab world.